tytydraco/yessleep/out/I_inherited_a_lighthouse_in_the_woods_but_Im_not_sure_Ill_make_it_there_alive.md

 “Hello?”
 I said uneasily to the dark.

 My lantern flickered, revealing a scene upon the rocky shore.
 Blood.
 It trickled over the stones, flowing past my boots and down into the babbling creek.
 I inched closer.
 A body lay on the ground.
-The dogman'a.
-It wheezed, heaving weak breaths as something carved into its neck, working its way back and forth across the thick muscle with practiced efficiency.
+The dogman's.
+It wheezed, heaving weak breaths as something carved into its neck, working its way back and forth across the thick muscle with practised efficiency.

 "You're rusty," said a voice, cold and haunting.
-It belonged to a shadow.
-The shadow that held the machete.
-It stopped carving the creature's head, lifting the blade onto its broad shoulders where it gleamed serrated silver.
+It belonged to a man.
+He stopped carving the creature's head, lifting the blade onto his broad shoulders where it gleamed serrated silver.
 I raised my lantern.
 My feet stumbled backward, my mouth moving wordlessly.

-The shadow was tall.
+The man was tall.
 Far taller than I remembered.
-Its hair fell around its neck in a black mane, and its lips spread into a midnight smile.
-"At long last," it said.
+His hair fell around his neck in a black mane, and his lips spread into a midnight smile.
+"At long last," he said.
 "The prodigal son returns, and with him, brings the end of all things."

 “You…” I breathed.
 It was all I could think to say– no words could express the hurricane of emotions, of rage, pain and hatred I felt in that moment.
+I hadn't looked into those eyes since I'd watched them kill my mother 30 years ago.

-“What's the matter?” asked the shadow.
+“What's the matter?” asked the man.
 “Don't you want to give your big brother a [hug?"](https://www.reddit.com/r/TalesFromTheCryptid)

 ​